Verano-vavano/petit_shell/README.md

 - `0` adds zeroes instead of spaces when spacing is needed (see spacing after).
 - `-` puts the spacing after the argument.
 It overrides the '0' flag.
 - ` ` adds a space in front of positive numbers (`%d` and `%i`).
 - `+` adds a plus character in front of positive numbers.
-Overrides the ' ' flag.
+Overrides the ' ' flag.<br>
 After the flags can be added a 'field length'.
 This length represents the minimum length of the field, and will add spaces before the argument to complete what is needed.<br>
 Accuracy can also be added at the end, right before the format indicator.
 It must be separated with a dot as such `%[flags][spacing][.accuracy]format`.
 Accuracy will modify the argument according to its type and the accuracy size.
 A number will be added zeroes to get the right size, but a string will be cropped if longer.<br>
 Also, the string is formated the same way as `echo -e`.